MicrosoftDocs/azure-docs/articles/active-directory/cloud-infrastructure-entitlement-management/cloudknox-usage-analytics-explorers.md

 ---
 title: Microsoft CloudKnox Permissions Management - The Usage Analytics explorers
-description: How to use the Usage Analytics explorers in Microsoft CloudKnox Permissions Management.
+description: How to view details about identities, resources, and tasks you can use to grant privileges in the Usage Analytics explorers in Microsoft CloudKnox Permissions Management.
 services: active-directory
 author: Yvonne-deQ
 manager: karenh444